slimtoolkit/slim/README.md

 ## PHASE 2

-Make sure the new images are really usable :-)
+Make sure the new images are really usable (e.g., fix permission errors, pass env, etc info) :-)

+Make sure it works with other images.

 Do a better job with links.

+Support additional command line parameters to specify CMD, VOLUME, ENV info.

 Build/use a custom Boot2docker kernel with every required feature turned on.

 Explore additional dependency discovery methods.

+"Live" image create mode - to create new images from containers where users install their applications interactively.

 ## HOW